-As part of Women's History Month, we shared a selection of women scientists earlier this month.
+As part of Women's History Month, we put together the Women's History Month: 50+ Women in Science and Engineering to Learn More About post to highlight stories of women in science throughout history.
 There are so many women who could and should be included in lists like this that we separated our list into two parts: scientists and engineers (in which we are including computer science and math).
 Our goal in sharing these short biographies of women in science, technology, engineering and math (STEM) is to continue to help students to see that science is for everyone—and that women have been inventing, innovating, and discovering all along.

 We hope seeing lists like this will inspire students to learn more about these engineers and to explore related science projects, activities, and careers.
 For each engineer, we have included a very short biographical note, a link to a hands-on science project or activity related to the engineer's work, a link to a relevant science career profile, and a link to a biography to help students learn more about individual engineers.
 Educators can use this career worksheet to guide student exploration and reflection about STEM careers.

 16 Women in Engineering, Math, and Computer Science

 - Inspiring Scientists and Engineers to Know - Asian American and Native Hawaiian/Pacific Islander Heritage Month